brandur/sorg/content/passages-drafts/002-japan.md

 westerner (who's never visited) will find surprising:

-* Many people have heard the urban legend that if you lose your wallet Japan, it will be returned to you.
+* Many people have heard the urban legend that if you lose your wallet in Japan, it'll be returned to you.
 It's true.
 I first heard the story from a teacher in elementary school who'd left her purse on a park bench.
   She came back and retrieved it the next day.
 I met a guy in a bar in Osaka who'd forgotten his wallet on the train.
 JR found it and mailed it to his hotel.
 They even called beforehand to make sure it was okay to open it and remove a few hundred yen in bills to pay for postage.
 * Convenience stores (largely 7-11, Family Mart, and Lawson) are a cornerstone of society.
 Unlike almost anywhere else on Earth, they're ubiquitous even in rural